-State agencies
+State Agencies

 - 5. Upon hire, rehire, or transfer from another agency, HR Representative will have employee read and sign the Benefits Eligibility Acknowledgement form. - 6.
-Upon hire, rehire, or transfer from another agency, HR Representative will have employee read and sign the Heath Insurance Portability and Accountability Act notice. - 7.
+Upon hire, rehire, or transfer from another agency, HR Representative will have employee read and sign the Risk Management Division Notice of Privacy Practices acknowledgement. - 7.
 Prepare Deduction or Refund Request form as directed by the Third-Party Administrator to DFA for processing.